 When to Avoid Eating Honey

-Honey is a healthy food that only aids in your breastfeeding and wellness.
+Honey is a healthy food that only aids in your wellness during breastfeeding.
 There is no scientific fact that states honey needs to be avoided in any particular phase of breastfeeding.
-However, it would be advisable to avoid:
+However, it would be advisable to avoid it under certain conditions:

 - Use local honey, unless it’s a well-known brand or a type of honey that has been prescribed for your dietary needs by your doctor.